nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `MassLinkers` and the **Actor** is the `student`, unless specified otherwise)

-**Use case 1: Add a classmate’s information**
+**Use case 1: Add a batchmate’s information**

 **MSS**
-1. Student chooses to add a classmate's contact.
+1. Student chooses to add a batchmate's contact.
-2. Student enters classmate particulars.
+2. Student enters batchmate's particulars.
-3. MassLinkers adds classmate to current list of classmates. \
+3. MassLinkers adds batchmate to current list of batchmates. \
    Use case ends.

 **Extensions**